PostHog/posthog.com/contents/blog/measuring-feature-success.md

 One of the largest factors in how to measure feature success is the size of your feature, product, and company.

-- For early-stage startups and small features, it means obvious increases in key metrics.
+- For early-stage startups and small features, it means obvious increases in key metrics like product adoption, retention, and revenue.
 - For growth or mid-stage startups and small products, it means increases in specific feature usage metrics and qualitative feedback from beta users.
-- For late-stage companies and large products, it means complicated experiments and analysis to ensure features have a positive impact on the specific metrics and don’t have unintended consequences.
+- For late-stage companies and large products, it means experiments and analysis to ensure features have a positive impact on the specific metrics and don’t have unintended consequences.

 Although we laid out a step-by-step guide to measuring feature success, it is usually relatively fluid at PostHog.
 We don’t enforce mandatory reports, guidelines, or processes.
 We let small teams, and the individuals in those teams, decide what feature success means to them.